 I know – this Dark Chocolate Bourbon Gelato recipe title seems like a mouthful and a weird combination.
 But it is quite delicious and unique.

 I first noticed this Dark Chocolate Bourbon Gelato with Olive Oil recipe on Pickles & Honey, a wonderful food blog.
 I was intrigued.
 I don’t know if I’ve ever had olive oil in my ice cream.
 I’ve read that it helps to make chocolate richer, like in cakes and sweets.
 Why wouldn’t it do the same in ice cream?

 This Dark Chocolate Bourbon Gelato recipe is super creamy.
-I highly recommend eating it the same day as you churn it; it will be easy to scoop out and it will melt in your mouth.
-If you make it for company, they won’t be able to guess the mystery flavor!
+I highly recommend eating it the same day as you churn it; it will be easy to scoop out, and it will melt in your mouth.
+If you make it for company, they won’t be able to guess the mystery flavour!

 Lightly Adapted from Pickles & Honey